How to Use Paradoxical Wisdom as a Leadership Strategy in the Age of AI

 AI often sparks fear and uncertainty.
 Are these concerns valid?

-During Q4, I shared my thoughts on the Unstoppable Podcast and the Dakota Mornings Talkshow. ( Articles on this will be published shortly.
-I was honored to join Chancellor Mark Hagerott in discussing digital disruption, generative AI, and transhumanism while asking critical questions:
+During Q4, I shared my thoughts on Leading in the Age of AI with Michelle Bonahoon on the Unstoppable Podcast and with Michael Bell at the Dakota Mornings Talkshow.
+Michael and I were honored to join Chancellor Mark Hagerott from North Dakota University System and Karol Sovak from University of Mary.
+We discuss digital disruption, generative AI, and transhumanism while asking critical questions:

 These questions will shape much of my work in 2025.
 I’m focusing on empowering leaders to navigate the complexities of the AI age while staying rooted in time-tested principles.